v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Related Work

 \subsection{Implementing Visual Reference}

 A growing body of work equips MLLMs with mechanisms to interact with images more explicitly during reasoning, beyond treating the visual input as a single, static context.
-Existing approaches span a range of design choices, including predicting structured spatial references (e.g., boxes or points) to retrieve localized evidence~\citep{visualprogramming,wu2023vstar,chung2025teachingmetricdistancediscrete,jiang2025detectpointprediction}, generating intermediate visual artifacts (e.g., sketches or diagrams) to externalize intermediate states~\citep{hu2024visualsketch, borazjanizadeh2025visualizingthoughtconceptualdiagrams, li2025mvot, ma2025clawmachine}, and hybrid tool-use pipelines that interleave perception and reasoning steps~\citep{visualprogramming,hu2024visualsketch}.
+Existing approaches span a range of design choices, including predicting structured spatial references (e.g., boxes or points) to retrieve localized evidence~\citep{visualprogramming,wu2023vstar,chung2025teachingmetricdistancediscrete,jiang2025detectpointprediction,liu2024cos,gao2024icot}, generating intermediate visual artifacts (e.g., sketches or diagrams) to externalize intermediate states~\citep{hu2024visualsketch, borazjanizadeh2025visualizingthoughtconceptualdiagrams, li2025mvot, ma2025clawmachine}, and hybrid tool-use pipelines that interleave perception and reasoning steps~\citep{visualprogramming,hu2024visualsketch}.

 Our work is most closely related to methods that enable \emph{visual re-access} during decoding.
-We extend the pointer-generator idea~\citep{see2017get} from selective copying in text to selectively reusing visual token embeddings, yielding an interpretable and lightweight mechanism to incorporate image evidence without emitting explicit coordinates or invoking image synthesis.
+We extend the pointer-generator idea~\citep{see2017get} from selective copying in text to selectively reusing visual token embeddings, yielding an interpretable and lightweight mechanism to directly point at the visual evidence.